Perspex Acrylic Display Plinths and Pedestals for retail and events. When it comes to displaying products within your business, you...

 All construction sites need to have the relevant health and safety board in place at the site entrance.
 These signs often need to last for a few months or a year at most, so the correx board is the perfect substrate for the job.
 All on-site rules, PPE equipment needed, and potential hazards can all clearly be marked at the site entrance.
 Printed Corrugated signs are fully waterproof and can easily be cable tied or screwed into place.

 If you are organising a running, cycling, triathlon or tough mudder, you need to tell the participants where to go.
 Using printed correx boards as wayfaring signage is ideal.
 They are cheap, weatherproof and very easy to cable tie in place.
 You can then go round and cut them all down, store and then use them at the next event.
 You can also use printed correx boards as warning signs, notifying locals of events or possible road closures.

 If you are a builder, scaffolder or roofer and are proud of your work, tell passers-by about your recent work.
 Printed Correx boards are an ideal way of advertising your company.
 They can be fixed to scaffolding or a simple board outside the property you are working on.

 5) Festival and Event Signage

 With most festivals and events only being a couple of days at the most, correx is probably the most common substrate you will come across.
-It is the event organisers go to material as it is cheap and also weatherproof, so it is ideal for temporary use.
+The event organisers go-to material is cheap and weatherproof, so it is ideal for temporary use.
 With often thousands of people in attendance, people need to know where the toilets are or even the beer tents!
 Using correx keeps the cost down but ensures guests can be direct around the site.
-Bar menus are often printed onto correx as prices and brands often change from one event to the next, so having good looking, yet cost effective menus is a must.
+Bar menus are often printed onto correx as prices and brands often change from one event to the next, so having good looking yet cost effective menus is a must.